ringcentral/ringcentral-api-docs/docs/team-messaging/manual/compliance-export.md

 ## Sample Code: Export Team Messaging Data

-The following code sample shows how to call the Glip Compliance Export APIs to export the team messaging data and save it to a local machine.
+The following code sample shows how to call the Compliance Export API to export the team messaging data and save it to a local machine.

 === "JavaScript"
 	```javascript